 Divorce by mediation resembles a collaborative divorce.
 This is when a soon-to-be divorced couple has one professional (often a mediator or mediation service) work with them to end their marriage.
 You’ll want to understand the differences between mediation v. collaborative divorce so you know which path will work the best for you.

 Because there are fewer attorneys involved collaborative divorce can mean the couple saves money sometimes even thousands of dollars.
 At the same time it’s important to remember that emotional and legal complexities can end up costing some couples far more than they bargained for – sometimes resulting in a return to a standard divorce process when the collaborative process fails.

 For advice on divorce and property division and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.